 probation work and the setting of conditions

 Probation conditions sit at the intersection of law, policy, and street‑level practice.
-Standard conditions, typically set by statute or agency policy, apply to most people under supervision and include refraining from new offenses, reporting regularly, maintaining employment or education, complying with travel restrictions, and refraining from weapons possession (Doherty, 2015; Petersilia, 2011; Travis & Stacey, 2010).
+Standard conditions, typically set by statute or agency policy, apply to most people under supervision and include refraining from new offenses, reporting regularly, maintaining employment or education, complying with travel restrictions, and refraining from weapons possession (Doherty 2015; Petersilia 2011; Travis and Stacey 2010).
 Special conditions are typically imposed by courts to address perceived risk and need, such as substance use treatment or testing, mental health counseling, electronic monitoring, curfews, and stay‑away orders.
-These conditions often extend into highly specific aspects of everyday life or impose fines and fees that place a burden on the individual (Peled‑Laskov & Gideon, 2024; Taxman et al., 2020).
-The number and breadth of these conditions can create dense webs of behavioral expectations: More conditions and greater intensity of supervision are associated with higher rates of technical violations and revocations without clear reductions in new criminal offending (Dir et al., 2021; Petersilia & Turner, 1990, 1993 In response to evidence that expansive probation conditions increase technical violations without reducing reoffending, scholars and reform advocates have advanced normative criteria for what constitutes “good” or appropriate conditions.
-The “three R’s”––realistic, relevant, and research-supported––provide a framework for assessing whether conditions are tailored to the individual, proportionate to the offense, and/or evidence-based (Klingele, 2021; Robina Institute of Criminal Law and Criminal Justice, 2017; Taxman et al., 2020).
-Realistic conditions reflect what individuals can feasibly do given their health, resources, and circumstances; relevant conditions are tied to offense behavior and criminogenic needs; and research‑supported conditions rely on interventions shown to reduce recidivism (Klingele, 2021).
-However, these criteria are typically applied from the standpoint of sentencing goals (i.e., deterrence, incapacitation, rehabilitation, etc.) and client outcomes (i.e., recidivism, functionality, etc.), not from the standpoint of officers’ abilities to enforce the conditions in everyday practice.
+These conditions often extend into highly specific aspects of everyday life or impose fines and fees that place a burden on the individual (Taxman, Smith, and Rudes 2020).
+The number and breadth of these conditions can create dense webs of behavioral expectations: more conditions and greater intensity of supervision are associated with higher rates of technical violations and revocations without clear reductions in new criminal offending (Dir et al. 2021; Petersilia and Turner 1990, 1993; Phelps 2013; Phelps and Ruhland 2022).

+In response to evidence that expansive probation conditions increase technical violations without reducing reoffending, scholars and reform advocates have advanced normative criteria for what constitutes ‘good’ or appropriate conditions.
+The ‘three R’s’—realistic, relevant, and research-supported—provide a framework for assessing whether conditions are tailored to the individual, proportionate to the offense, and/or evidence-based (Klingele 2021; Robina Institute of Criminal Law and Criminal Justice 2017; Taxman, Smith, and Rudes 2020).
+Realistic conditions reflect what individuals can feasibly do given their health, resources, and circumstances; relevant conditions are tied to offense behavior and criminogenic needs; and research‑supported conditions rely on interventions shown to reduce recidivism (Klingele 2021; Taxman, Smith, and Rudes 2020).
+However, these criteria are typically applied from the standpoint of sentencing goals (i.e., deterrence, incapacitation, rehabilitation, etc.) and client outcomes (i.e., recidivism, functionality, etc.), not from the standpoint of officers’ abilities to monitor and implement the conditions in everyday practice.